-The RV furnace installed in the RV is controlled by a thermostat.
+The RV furnace installed in the RV is controlled by the thermostat.
 The furnace requires both 12-volt power and propane gas for full operation.
 Make sure you have sufficient power available before operating your furnace.

-- ALWAYS have your furnace maintenance completed by a qualified technician (at least once a year, more often depending on furnace use). - NEVER attempt to repair the furnace yourself.
+- ALWAYS have your furnace maintenance completed by a qualified technician (at least once a year, more often depending on furnace use). - NEVER attempt to repair the furnace yourself. - DO NOT store anything in the furnace compartment.